 Whenever a change comes along there are those people who are very happy to see the change and are very encouraging of the change event.
 I call these people the change enthusiasts.

 By its very nature, the word enthusiast sounds full of energy and uplifting and that is very true of the people I put in this category.
 They are excited, positive, vocal, keen and motivated to take the change forward.
 You’d think they’d be every change manager’s dream!
 Well in theory that may be the case, but in practice, controlling their exuberance and managing their reactions can be a challenge themselves!
+This is how phenq works as a healthy supplement.

 So what am I talking about?
 Here are some of the issues that often arise with change enthusiasts: